aloneguid/netbox/README.md

 # `PasswordGenerator` class.
 Generates random password, which complies with the strong password rules and does not contain ambiguous characters.
 In .NET full framework it is using crypto API to achieve true randomness, whereas portable version just tries it's best.

-`string Generate()` - generates a random password between 8 and 10 characters long.
+`string Generate()` - generates a random password using default password policy.
-`string Generate(int length)` - generates a random password of the exact length.
+`string Generate(PasswordPolicy policy)` - generates a random password using a custom policy.
+You can create the policy by instantiating the `PasswordPolicy` class and changing the allowed character sets etc.
-`string Generate(int minLength, int maxLength)` - generates a random password of variable length.

 # `NetPath` class